Malta Citizenship under Siege: Why Chetcuti Cauchi?

 Chetcuti Cauchi Advocates main offices in Valletta

-Legal practitioners were in glowing admiration of Dr Chetcuti for his professionalism revealed by the raw footage presented.
+Legal practitioners were in admiration of Dr Chetcuti for his professionalism revealed by the raw footage presented.
 American attorney David Lesperance, named Dr Chetcuti as the legal personality he admires most in an interview he gave to an industry publication, saying:

-Our legal correspondent followed up the proceedings of the investigating judge conducting a magisterial inquiry into the actions of the CEO of the French media group M6.
+Our legal correspondent followed up the proceedings of the investigating judge conducting a magisterial inquiry into the actions of Nicolas de Tavernost CEO of the French media group M6.
 Chetcuti filed the complaint in January 2020 after winning the first decree ordering him to hand over the original footage and imposing a daily €1,000 fine for obstruction of process.
 Delayed by COVID-19, in October 2022 an investigating judge was appointed to conduct a magisterial inquiry into the actions of M6 CEO.
 After interrogations, the CEO was indicted on March 24th 2021 and arraigned before the Criminal Court of Paris in June 23rd 2021.

 “The plaintiffs (Chetcuti) are thus presented as highly efficient professionals for their clients, in the absence of being able to appeal rejection decisions, knowing then how to implement other available remedies, of which there is nothing to indicate that they would be illegal.”